 What causes headache, and especially back of head pain, is not an easy question to answer as there are multiple precipitating factors.
 So this is not an exhaustive treatise on the subject.
 For that I would have to write a book; but here are a few pointers.

 Some 80 percent of cephalgia is reckoned to be tension in nature.
 This is not from stress, but tightness of the meninges surrounding the spinal cord and brain.
 That could be related to long hours spent over the computer, or an old whiplash injury, for example.

 The meninges, consisting of three layers, cover the brain and spinal cord which interestingly are really one organ.
 Anatomists have now discovered that the outermost covering is directly connected to one of the tiny muscles in the neck.

 So anything that stretches the meninges, like whiplash, causes that muscle to spasm, and will directly give you a back of head pain.

 And any force that stretches that tiny muscle has an impact directly on the brain and spinal cord.
 It's one of the most sensitive areas in the body.

-Pick up something that weighs perhaps a kilogram, and hold it with bent elbow for a few minutes, without moving your arm.
+Pick up something that weighs perhaps a kilogram, and hold it with a bent elbow for a few minutes, without moving your arm.
 Feel how the limb tires?
 Then the biceps starts to spasm.

 And then your arm says to you, put the damn thing down, won't you?